EyeWise Vision Clinic

 Dry Eye Diagnosis

-To diagnose dry eye in a patient, the ophthalmologist at our eye specialist clinic in Singapore will examine the patient using a slit lamp to look at the tear layer in the eye (tear strip).
-This is done to see if there is enough water in the tears, then the ophthalmologist will apply yellow eye drops to see if the tear layer over the cornea is even and good.
-If needed, our ophthalmologist can measure if there is enough water content in the tears via a Schirmer’s test.
-From the diagnosis, the ophthalmologist can determine what eye drops to use and what treatment is needed.
+To determine if you have dry eye syndrome, our dry eye specialist in Singapore will conduct a comprehensive eye check-up using a slit lamp to look at the tear layer in the eye (tear strip).
+This is done to see if there is enough water in the tears.
+Then, our doctor will apply yellow eye drops to see if the tear layer over the cornea is even and good.
+If needed, they can measure if there is enough water content in the tears via a Schirmer’s test.
+From the diagnosis, our eye specialist can determine what eye drops to use and what treatment is needed.

-• Eye Drops that allow the production of more natural tears
+• You may also be prescribed eye drops that allow the production of more natural tears

 • A thicker eye drop (a gel) can also be used for patients with dryer eyes.
 However, it can cause a little blurring.

-If eye drops are not effective, your doctor may prescribe or suggest dietary supplements to treat dry eye.
+• Certain dietary supplements can contribute to the improvement of dry eye symptoms by supporting overall eye health.
+If eye drops are not effective, your doctor may prescribe or suggest dietary supplements for dry eye treatment, like omega-3 fatty acids.

 About Dr Christopher Khng

-Dr. Christopher Khng, specialises in Complex Cataract and Anterior Segment Reconstruction Surgery, in particular, Iris Reconstruction and Surgery for Aniridia.
-His other areas of expertise include Complex Lens surgery, New Lens and Phacoemulsification technologies, Refractive surgery, Phakic IOLs (the Implantable Collamer Lens, ICL), and small-incision, topical anesthesia phacoemulsification cataract surgery.
+Dr. Christopher Khng specialises in Complex Cataract and Anterior Segment Reconstruction Surgery, in particular, Iris Reconstruction and Surgery for Aniridia.
+His other areas of expertise include Complex Lens surgery, New Lens and Phacoemulsification technologies, Refractive surgery, Phakic IOLs (the Implantable Collamer Lens, ICL), and small-incision, topical anaesthesia phacoemulsification cataract surgery.

-He completed his first two years of medical undergraduate studies in Aberdeen University, Scotland (UK), finishing top in his medical class in both years.
-Because of cost, he completed his medical degrees of MBBS at National University of Singapore (NUS).
+He completed his first two years of medical undergraduate studies at Aberdeen University, Scotland (UK).
+Because of cost, he completed his medical degree of MBBS at the National University of Singapore (NUS).

 Dr. Khng served as Registrar, then Associate Consultant Ophthalmic Surgeon at the Singapore National Eye Centre (SNEC).
 Following his stint in SNEC, Dr. Khng was a Consultant at The Eye Institute, Tan Tock Seng Hospital, Singapore.